IRL2/nanover-server-py/README.md

 The `protocol` folder contains the definitions of the gRPC services.
 The `compile.sh` script can be used to generate the python bindings.

-The `project` folder contains implementations of the narupa services in the relevant languages.
+The `python-libraries` folder contains the library to write narupa clients and servers in python, as well as the services implemented in python.
+The `python-libraries/prototypes` directory contains examples and (sometimes unmaintained) prototypes using the python libraries.

-The `narupy` folder contains some demo server implementations:

-* OpenMMTest.py - Downloads a PDB file, runs an OpenMM simulation and streams it to clients.

-The `project/csharp/Narupa.Protocol folder contains C# implementations of clients for receiving trajectories and structures.
+The `csharp-libraries/Narupa.Protocol` folder contains C# implementations of clients for receiving trajectories and structures.

 ## Coming Soon